Martiusstraße: Famous residents

 The zoologist and evolutionary biologist, Richard Semon, lived from 1907 onward at Martiusstraße 7.
 From 1937 to 1944, the poet Max Halbe lived at Martiusstraße 6.
 Max Mayrshofer had his studio on Martiusstraße from 1911 to 1944.
 The writer, Josef Ponten, also lived at Martiusstraße 7, together with his wife, the painter Julia Ponten von Broich (1880–1947).

 Otto Stangl and his wife Etta founded the Modern Gallery Etta and Otto Stangl, in 1948 on an upper floor on Martiusstraße 7, which existed there with their offices until 1962 and was one of the most important meeting places of avant-garde artists in Munich.
 Accordingly, the founding of the group ZEN 49, a group of seven German artists, took place in Stangl's gallery in 1949.
-Until 2002, the Galerie Rüdiger Schöttle, founded in 1968 on Prinzregentenstraße, was located in Martiusstraße 7.

 When two police officers tried to prevent five young guitarists from making music on the corner of Martiusstraße and Leopoldstraße on the night of 21 June 1962, this resulted in street riot between approximately 40,000 people, mainly youth protesters and partially mounted policemen, which later became known as the Schwabing riots in the history books.

 Martiusstraße has also found its place in the novel, Doctor Faustus, by Thomas Mann.
 In the late work of Thomas Mann, he described since 1919 at Dr. Sixtus Kridwiß, a graphic artist, taking place Herrenabend in Martiusstraße.
 Emil Preetorius was Thomas Mann's role model for the figure of Kridwiß.